-During the first nine months of the two year program students attend classes at RCTC and Mayo.
-During the final 15 months, students gain hands-on clinical experience in Mayo’s Division of Clinical Neurophysiology and the Center for Sleep Medicine.
+The final 15 months, students gain hands-on clinical experience in the EEG, EMG/EP and Autonomic laboratories and the Center for Sleep Medicine.
 Clinical rotations are scheduled in each laboratory.

 Career opportunities for neurodiagnostic technologists are excellent.
 Graduates are employed in hospitals, clinics, physician’s offices, epilepsy monitoring units, sleep disorder centers, research institutions and the medical instrument industry.

 Median annual starting salary for a full-time technologist is $50,000.
 Salary is dependent upon location and employer.

 2019 – 100 percent

 The Higher Learning Commission accredits both Rochester Community and Technical College and Mayo Clinic College of Medicine and Science.
 Upon the recommendation of the Committee on Accreditation for Education in Neurodiagnostic Technology, the Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredits the Clinical Neurophysiology Technology Program.

 For a current list of RCTC program articulations see us at: www.rctc.edu/academics/articulations/